Nemesio Oseguera Cervantes: Early life

-Nemesio Oseguera Cervantes was born in July 1964 or 1966 in the rural community of Culotitlán in Aguililla, Michoacán, Mexico.
+Nemesio Oseguera Cervantes was born on 17 July 1966 in the rural community of Culotitlán in Aguililla, Michoacán.
 His first name is cited as "Rubén" and/or "Nemesio".
 He has alternative aliases like "Nemecio", "Rubén Acerguera Cervantes", "Lorenzo Mendoza", and "Nemesio Oseguera Ramos".
 Some sources state that his birth-given name was Rubén but that he changed it to Nemesio in memory of his godfather.
 He is widely known by his alias "El Mencho", a nickname that derives from the phonetic derivation of Nemesio.
 Another nickname is "The Lord of the Roosters", said to be derived from his love for cockfighting.

 El Mencho grew up in a poor family that cultivated avocados.
 He had five brothers: Juan, Miguel, Antonio, Marín, and Abraham.
 He dropped out of primary school in fifth grade to work in the fields.
 At the age of 14 he started guarding marijuana plantations.
 A few years later, he decided he wanted a better life for himself and immigrated illegally to the U.S. state of California in the 1980s.
 To conceal his identity in the U.S., he used different names and combinations, like "Rubén Ávila", "José López Prieto", "Miguel Valadez", "Carlos Hernández Mendoza", "Roberto Salgado", among others.